 A classic guilt tripAllyso/Shutterstock

 We were at the dinner table eating pizza when I asked my son Logan if I could use some of his blue cheese dressing to dip my crust.
 He obliged after a long deep sigh of annoyance.
-(These are the 11 things every parent needs to know about raising boys.)
 I was offended at this reaction and decided to remind him of the strenuous labor and delivery I had bringing his 9.9-pound body into this world—the old “I gave birth to you” guilt trip.
 His response: “Really Mom, how long are you gonna ride that scooter?” —Karly Molleberg.
 These adorable and hilarious baby photos will make you laugh out loud.

 At least he triedGuy Bell/REX/Shutterstock

 As educators, my husband and I encouraged our son, Kenny, to always try to do his best.
 One afternoon, his dad, his godmother, and I took him to view the Henri Matisse “Paper Cut Outs” exhibit.
-(Here's how to tell if you're raising a child genius.)
 Kenny was five years old at the time and looked a bit befuddled by the artwork.
-He mused for a bit and then, with his hands clasped behind his back, remarked, “Well, he tried his best!"
+He mused for a bit and then, with his hands clasped behind his back, remarked, “Well, he tried his best!” —Catherine Russell.
+Here’s how to tell if you’re raising a child genius.